 - Organisations will need to publish their statements by 30 September each year, on the online UK Government registry.
 Statements will have to include the date of corporate board approval and director sign-off

 - Group statements will need to identify every entity within the remit of the UK Act, or within the remit of the Group.

 How Sedex can help your business to comply with this Act and address modern slavery

-Sedex offers consulting to support your business with youre responsible sourcing programme and complying with legislation.
-This support is tailored to your business’s needs – to find out more, get in touch through your Sedex Relationship Manager, through your Sedex Helpdesk, or via this email.
+Sedex offers consulting to support your business with your responsible sourcing programme and complying with legislation.
+This support is tailored to your business’s needs – to find out more, get in touch through your Sedex Relationship Manager, or email [email protected]

 We can help your company to identify, address and report on modern slavery in your operations and supply chain, with different tools to support the different activities required by this Act.
 This enables you to protect your business and to protect workers from this form of exploitation.